cirosantilli/algorithms/src/README.md

 Files which are WIP will get the `.off` extension appended to their original names to prevent their compilation.

-## Preferred program interface
+## Program interfaces

+### Data on separate file

-The preferred program interface is:
+The preferred program interface:

 - takes input from a data file give as a command line argument, e.g. `./program /path/to/data/0.in`
 - outputs the output to stdout
 - the exit status must be 0 on success

+The advantages of this method are that:

+- it is language agnostic
+- it factors out the error checking across all algorithms

 Although stdin input is more elegant as it does not require file IO, file input is more general as it allow for out-of-core considerations.

-File output should also be supported some day.
+File output may also be supported some day if we find cool optimizations that need it.

-## Alternative program interface
+### Data with the algorithm or with the language

+If you have just created a program, it may be faster to put the data and assertions into:

+- the algorithm file directly
+- a shared file for the language

-If you have just created a program, it may be faster to put the data and assertions into it directly, and only return its output via the exit status, with `0` for success and non-zero for failure.
+and only return its output via the exit status, with `0` for success and non-zero for failure.

 But it has the following downsides: